PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 ```
 {# Filter out entries which we want to show up in the main flow #}
-{% set TYPEFILTER = ['','newchapter'] %}
+{% set TYPEFILTER = [''] %}
 {% set comics = view(entry_type=TYPEFILTER,recurse=True,count=1,order="oldest" if "date" in view.spec else "newest") %}
 ```

-This provides `TYPEFILTER` as a common list of entry types that should be treated as comics; for our purposes we're using no type and the `newchapter` type as comics.
-(This was a page-type hack left over from when before Publ had a tagging system.
-This will eventually change, when I get around to it.)
+This provides `TYPEFILTER` as a common list of entry types that should be treated as comics; currently that is just the empty/default type.
+(Previously there was a separate type for `newchapter` back before Publ had a tagging system.)

-The `comics` view includes all entries which fit that filter, including subcategories, and if the view is date-based it will sort oldest-to-newest; otherwise it retains the default newest-to-oldest sort.
-(This is so that when no date is specified, the default starting point will be the latest comic.)
+The `comics` view is restricted to entries that fit the type filter, and includes all subcategories. `count=1` means it will only show the most recent comic unless there's a date filter in place (as date filters take priority over count-based pagination).
+If there is a date specified in the default view, it will sort oldest-to-newest so they appear in reading order; otherwise they appear newest-to-oldest so that the most recent comic will display by default.

+(This could probably be better.)

 ```
 {# Find all the categories visible on this page #}
 {% set categories = comics.entries|groupby('category') %}
 ```

 This sets up a `categories` grouping which is currently only used for selecting the page stylesheet; if a single series is visible it will use that series stylesheet instead of the default.
+The stylesheet mostly just chooses which image to put inside the heading.

 The various `macro` sections are all to make the navigation bars easier to manage; they define the following macro functions for the rest of the page: